sendbird/quickstart-calls-directcall-ios/README.md

 > Note: Destroying existing PKPushRegistry will prevent any future VoIP Push Notifications to be sent to the device.
 If you want to start receiving VoIP Push Notifications again, you must re-register PKPushRegistry by using `self.voipRegistry?.desiredPushTypes = [.voIP]`.

-### Create a Local Video View Before Accepting Incoming Calls
+### Create a local video view before accepting an incoming call

 You can create a current user's local video view and customize its appearance before accepting an incoming call.
 Follow the steps below to customize the current user’s local video view: